Summerville, South Carolina 29485

 An artist’s inspiration can come from almost anywhere.
-For Jan Dalton it often comes through her dreams.
+It often comes through dreams.

-And that can lead to another; soon Jan has a whole series of paintings.
+And that can lead to another; soon there is a series of paintings.

-Jan says, “That’s what happened with this new body of works”.
-It started with a black and white dream.
+What happened with this body of works.
+Started with a black and white dream.

-It was an image of a horse moving out of the mist on a moonlit beach.
+An image of a horse coming out of the mist on a moonlit beach.

 Must one idea be correct to the exclusion of all other possibilities?
 Can it?

 With paint, black can be mixed from a combination of other colors, such as blue, brown and red,

 while white has to be manufactured.
 In light color theory, black is the absence of color or light